-The income tax provision includes U.S. federal, state and local, and foreign income taxes and is based on the application of a forecasted annual income tax rate to the pre-tax income (loss) for the period.
-In determining the estimated annual effective income tax rate, the Company analyzes various factors, including projections of the Company's annual earnings, the impact existing U.S., state and foreign tax laws have on the jurisdiction in which the earnings will be generated, the Company's ability to use tax credits and net operating loss carryforwards, and available tax planning alternatives.
-Discrete items, including the effect of changes in tax laws, tax rates, adjustments with respect to valuation allowances, and the impact foreign currency fluctuations have on unrecognized tax benefits or other unusual or non-recurring tax adjustments are reflected in the period in which they occur as an addition to, or reduction from, the income tax provision, rather than being included in the estimated effective annual income tax rate.
+The income tax provision includes U.S. federal, state and local, and foreign income taxes and is based on the application of a forecasted annual income tax rate applied to the current quarter's year-to-date pre-tax income (loss).
+In determining the estimated annual effective income tax rate, the Company analyzes various factors, including projections of the Company's annual earnings, taxing jurisdiction, in which the earnings will be generated, the impact of state and local income taxes, the Company's ability to use tax credits and net operating loss carryforwards, and available tax planning alternatives.
+Discrete items, including the effect of changes in tax laws, tax rates, and certain circumstances with respect to valuation allowances or other unusual or non-recurring tax adjustments are reflected in the period in which they occur as an addition to, or reduction from, the income tax provision, rather than included in the estimated effective annual income tax rate.

-For the nine months ended October 2, 2009, our effective tax rate, which includes discrete items, was a provision of 77.0% compared to a benefit of 35.8% for the same period a year ago.
-The difference in the 2009 period between our effective tax rate and the federal statutory rate of 35% is primarily due to the differential in foreign tax rates, non deductible stock-based compensation expense, non-deductible acquisition costs, income tax credits, and various discrete items.
-Discrete items increased the effective tax rate for the nine months ended October 2, 2009 by approximately 51 percentage points.
-Substantially all of the dollar value of the discrete items relate to the impact of the new California tax legislation on our deferred tax assets, a resulting valuation allowance against a portion of our California tax credits due to their uncertainty of utilization and interest related to certain unrecognized tax benefits.
+For the three months ended April 3, 2009, our effective tax rate, which includes discrete items, was (89.8%) compared to 6.5% for the same period a year ago.
+The difference between our effective tax rate and the federal statutory rate of

+35% was primarily attributable to the differential in foreign tax rates, non deductible SFAS 123(R) stock compensation expense, non-deductible acquisition costs, income tax credits, and various discrete items.
+The discrete items recorded in the current period increased the effective tax rate for the quarter by approximately 60%, which was principally related to new California tax legislation net of a reversal of previously provided foreign income tax due to statute of limitation expirations.

-On February 20, 2009, California enacted new legislation, which, among other things, provides for the election of a single factor apportionment formula beginning in 2011.
-As a result of our anticipated election of the single sales factor, we are required under applicable accounting guidance to compute our deferred taxes taking into account the reversal pattern and the expected California tax rate under the elective single sales factor.
-The impact of the new legislation results in a change to the state effective tax rate used to compute the Company's California deferred tax asset, resulting in a corresponding reduction to the amount of previously recorded California deferred tax asset.
-In addition, we recorded an additional valuation allowance on certain California tax attributes that will not be realizable in the foreseeable future given the expected decrease in the amount of income that will be allocated to California under the single factor apportionment formula.
-The tax impact of the California re-measurement of the deferred taxes and the related valuation allowance has been recorded as a discrete item.
+On February 20, 2009, California enacted new legislation, which (among other things) provides for the election of a single factor apportionment formula beginning in 2011.
+As a result of our anticipated election of the single sales factor, we are required under SFAS 109 to compute our deferred taxes taking into account the reversal pattern and the expected California tax rate under the elective single sales factor.
+The impact of the new legislation results in a change to the state effective tax rate used to compute the Company's California deferred tax asset resulting in a corresponding reduction to the amount of previously recorded California deferred tax asset.
+In addition, we recorded a valuation allowance on a portion of certain California tax attributes that will not be realizable in the foreseeable future given the expected decrease in the amount of income that will be allocated to California under the single factor apportionment formula.
+The tax impact of the California re-measurement of the deferred taxes and the related valuation allowance has been recorded as a discrete item in the first quarter of fiscal year 2009.

-The Company had gross unrecognized tax benefits, which include interest and penalties of approximately \$50.5 million as of December 31, 2008, and approximately \$52.1 million as of October 2, 2009.
+In compliance with FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" (FIN 48"), the Company had gross unrecognized tax benefits, which include interest and penalties of approximately \$50.5 million as of December 31, 2008, and approximately \$49.9 million as of April 3, 2009.
 If all of these unrecognized tax benefits were recognized, the entire amount would impact the provision for income taxes.
-We anticipate the unrecognized tax benefits to decrease by \$3.0 million in the next 12 months due to statute of limitation expirations.
+We anticipate the unrecognized tax benefits to decrease by \$2.5 million in the next 12 months due to statute of limitation expirations.